Retrieving Users' Opinions on Social Media with Multimodal Aspect-Based Sentiment Analysis: Image retrieval on landmark images

 \subsection{Finding Elbphilharmonie posts}

 Based on the performance on the test dataset, the average precision model \cite{Revaud-Github-model} was selected as feature extractor for the full dataset.
 To retrieve the images with similar content, i.e., to organize the extracted feature vectors, a nearest neighbor model with L2-distance was fit on the data.
 The query image was the first Elbphilharmonie image from the test dataset (see Figure \ref{fig:elphi_img_test}).
-All images with an L2-distance smaller than $1.0$ in the feature space were selected, and an Elbphilharmonie-specific dataset was generated based on the posts that had published these images.
+The most distant Elbphilharmonie image in the test dataset has an L2 distance of $0.99$ in the feature space.
+Hence, all images with an L2-distance smaller or equal to $1.0$ were selected from the full dataset.
+Together with the text bodies of the original posts, they form the Elbphilharmonie-specific dataset.
+The feature-space distance is a hyperparameter and, thus, needs to be updated when using another query image or searching for different landmarks.

 There were 1,662 images with an L2-distance smaller than one.
 Figure \ref{fig:elphi_first_10} shows the ten images with the smallest distances.
 The first image is the query image, i.e., the image with the smallest distance by design.
 These images show the same view of the Elbphilharmonie and were taken from the same angle and distance to the building.
 However, they differ in lighting and daytime.
 In contrast, Figure \ref{fig:elphi_last_10} shows the ten most distant images that still have a distance smaller than $1.0$.
 These images are very different from the query image, yet, they still show the Elbphilharmonie.
 Some of them were taken from far away and, thus, display more buildings than only the Elbphilharmonie.
 Other images show only an excerpt of the building, for example, its wave roof.
 At first glance, the remaining images seemed to contain a neglectable amount of false positives, i.e., images that do not show the Elbphilharmonie.